The 3 Best At-Home UTI Tests of 2022

 Do I need follow-up tests?

-In people with symptoms, follow-up testing is necessary after using at-home UTI tests regardless of the test result.
+If you have UTI symptoms, follow-up testing is necessary after using at-home UTI tests regardless of the test result.
 Doctors may order an additional urinalysis, urine culture, and/or susceptibility testing depending on your medical needs.

 Questions for your doctor after at-home UTI testing